 II.
 An informative review of Anatomy, Physiology and Kinesiology is included in

 preparation for RISI's Life Sciences Entrance Exam, required for entry into Unit

 II: The Embodiment of Rolfing and Rolf Movement.

-This ten-day intensive course is an accelerated, in-depth training designed to tap
+This three week intensive course is an accelerated, in-depth training designed to tap

 into the foundation skills students already have, while simultaneously instructing

 students in the new skills they will need to succeed in Rolfing.
 The dual emphasis

 here is on cultivating a new conceptual base and training students to transition

 their current touch and palpation skills to Rolfing.
 Students are challenged to